felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 {{< figure src="/img/how-hold-a-book-1.jpg" position="center" caption="" >}}

 As you can see, one hand holds the book, and the other holds the highlighter.
-I have already described in [Tip
+I have already described in [Idea
-#5](#tip-5-use-the-body-of-your-highlighter-as-a-visual-aid)
+#5](#idea-5-use-the-body-of-your-highlighter-as-a-visual-aid)
 how to use your highlighter as a visual aid.
 Personally, I really like leaving my index between the front and back cover, because it creates a nice support without being in my eyes' way.
 When you reach the end